 Marketers looking to brave the new world of smart speakers should embrace the principles of smart sound design to truly make audio and voice-driven brand experiences more desirable.

 The proliferation of new digital platforms by media giants — Disney+, HBO Max, and NBC’s Peacock, to name a few — are broadening the scope of streaming options as well as advertising opportunities.
 While lockdowns during the COVID-19 pandemic kept many Americans indoors, we saw a dramatic increase in the amount of television and on-demand content consumed nationwide.
 According to Nielsen’s Total Audience Report covering the second quarter of 2020, the weekly time spent streaming video jumped by almost 75% from the previous year.

 Our study on how sonic logos are resonating with consumers during the pandemic showed that overexposure can actually hurt brand value.
 Netflix’s trademark “dun dun” sound exemplifies this shift.
 We found that while consumers previously had very positive associations with the brand, when exposed to the sonic, the overall emotional appeal dropped by 10%.

-Marketers can mitigate overexposure in television and streaming by continually testing with consumers, and adjusting sound accordingly.
+Marketers can mitigate overexposure in television and streaming by continually testing with consumers, and adjusting sound accordingly in partnership with a sonic branding agency.
 Moving with the times can be the difference between tired and iconic.

 Sound now plays a more prominent and wide-reaching role in the customer experience than ever before.
 With new media, devices, and platforms cropping up it is no longer sufficient to relegate decisions on music and sound to ad agencies or product engineers.
 Marketers contemplating how to use their budget to move with the moment: the sound of your brand should be an integral part of any strategy, and will be an investment that certainly pays off.
 It’s time to meet the occasion and embrace audio — it can’t be ignored.